Occupational Hazard is a series about how different jobs affect workers' mental health.

 For me, a freelancer who performs every role in my one-man news organization—I'm the scheduler, CEO, fact-checker, manager, and accounts payable department—the responsibility to stay on top of my mental health is daunting.
 But now that I've been knocked down, I'm going to be far less cavalier about ignoring my vulnerability.

 This summer, during my burnout, I spent about six weeks focusing on giving myself moments of rest and care.
-It had been literally years since I had gotten or given myself a vacation, so I bought a bike, started playing golf after a decade away, and filled my days with museums and movies and regularly therapy sessions.
+It had been literally years since I had gotten or given myself a vacation, so I bought a bike, started playing golf after a decade away, and filled my days with museums and movies and regular therapy sessions.
 I spent time with friends and family members, including my baby niece.
 I unplugged from social media (sacrilege for a journo) and, at times, I consciously steered clear of listening to the news.
 Over time, my mood lifted and my energy and mental clarity returned; I stopped scanning local job boards for non-journalism jobs.
 Eventually, I was ready to ease back into work, albeit with a whole new set of healthy habits and psychological safeguards.

 I also wanted to join the conversation about journalism and mental health, and to use whatever modest platform I have to say a few things to my fellow journalists.
 One is that admitting that I struggle with anxiety and depression does not make me any worse of a journalist; it simply makes me a human being.
 Thank goodness there are journalists like Katy Tur who, as a recent New York Times profile noted, can't be rattled.
 But I'm not one of them.